sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-div-and-span/README.md

 # HTML: `<div>` and `<span>`

 HTML is for structuring content.
 What does that mean?

-## Unstructured content

 When content is unstructured, it doesn't follow any particular format.
 For example, an unstructured menu at a restaurant might look like this:

 ```
 We serve cheese pizza ($9.99), you can add pepperoni for 2 bucks, and we serve salads starting at $5.